List of tallest buildings in Wisconsin

 This list of tallest buildings in Wisconsin ranks skyscrapers in the U.S. state of Wisconsin by height.
-The tallest 16 buildings in Wisconsin are located in Milwaukee.
+The tallest 17 buildings in Wisconsin are located in Milwaukee.
 The tallest is the U.S. Bank Center (Milwaukee), followed by Northwestern Mutual Tower and Commons.
+The Couture in Milwaukee was recently completed but did not eclipse the height of the U.S. Bank Center - which is still the tallest building in the state.

 Tallest buildings

-This list contains buildings in Wisconsin with a height of 280 feet (85) or more.
-Of the 19 buildings, 18 are located in Milwaukee and 1 in Madison.
+This list contains buildings in Wisconsin with a height of 280 feet (85m) or more.
+Of the 21 buildings, 20 are located in Milwaukee and 1 in Madison.
 The following list includes the rank of the building, name of the building, city the building is in, image of the building, height of the building in feet and meters, how many floors the building has, the year the building was made in, and notes.

+A notable building that is not included in this list is Dudley Tower, in Wausau, WI.
+Standing at a height of 241 feet, it is the tallest commercial building in Wisconsin outside of Milwaukee.